 Field-hunting tip

-Look in oxidized ore deposits in carbonate rocks country — that is the host setting where glaucocerinite typically forms.
+Look in oxidized ore deposits in carbonate rocks country, the host setting where glaucocerinite typically forms.
 If you start seeing smithsonite, azurite, malachite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, lamellar aggregates habit, so train your eye for that shape before scanning the outcrop.